Conservation of Expedition Objects

 The Madame Grès apres ski ensemble of 1969, worn by the New York socialite Isabel Eberstadt, consists of an off-white, ribbed wool, chunky knit sweater and spectacular, beigey-brown wolf fur pants.
 The sweater is in excellent condition.
 The pants, however, showed signs of general wear accompanied by fur loss along the top edges of the contoured waist and high hip area of the pants.
 Along the top portion of the pants, large fur patches were breaking off and crumbling.
 The fur skins were dry and desiccated throughout the garment, sounding slightly “crunchy” when being handled, signaling that most likely the skins would continue to crack and split when moved.
 Before beginning to treat the pants, conservator Nicole Bloomfield spent many hours researching the nature of fur technology and manufacturing in order to gain a firm grasp of the technical issues that she might encounter while undertaking the stabilization of the wolf pants.
 Upon further examination, she discovered that the construction of the pants was quite complex, with no simple or straight seams.
 The fur skins were joined by using a very expensive technique whereby very small, herringboned strips are pieced together, creating a more even distribution of the fur.

 After very careful examination and documentation, Bloomfield began working with the pants.
 She attempted to introduce cool moisture into the fur skins in order to relax the fur pelts, making them more supple and pliable.
 During this process, she noticed that some of the pelts became sticky and concluded that an adhesive had been used while assembling the pants.
 She tried to remove the adhesive but quickly realized that this further weakened the fur skins.
 The skins also did not respond well to a more subtle humidification treatment.
+Given these complications, it was decided that the ensemble could not withstand the gentle rigors of being dressed on a mannequin, although initially we had planned to dress and display the ensemble on a traditional Schläppi mannequin.
+Still, the ensemble is an excellent example of couture fashion inspired by a functional extreme garment and was important to the exhibition’s thesis.
+The curator, the exhibition designer, and I decided to show the ensemble flat, in a slim, elegant Plexiglas case incorporated into the Arctic landscape environment.

 Up until the 1980s, a preventative preservation method used in some museums was to either spray, dip or coat organic materials with heavy metal pesticides.
 This methodology proved to be an excellent preventive method to avoid invertebrate infestations of fur, skin, and feather objects found in ethnographic collections.
 However, it was later discovered to be quite problematic for collections’ caretakers who would handle these objects without the use of personal protective gear.